Engee documentation

 Details

-Set the antenna sublattice selection as a matrix to , where is the number of sublattices and is the total number of elements in the antenna array.
-Each row of the matrix represents an antenna sublattice, and each entry in the row indicates whether the element belongs to that sublattice.
-If the entry is zero, the element does not belong to the sublattice.
-A non-zero entry represents the complex weight applied to the corresponding element.
+Set the choice of the antenna sublattice in the form of a matrix on , where — the number of sublattices, and — the total number of elements in the antenna array.
+Each row of the matrix represents an antenna sublattice, and each entry in the row indicates that the element belongs to this sublattice.
+If the entry is zero, then the element does not belong to the sublattice.
+A non-zero entry is a complex weight applied to the corresponding element.
 Each row must contain at least one non-zero entry.

-The phase centre of each antenna sublattice is at the geometric centre of the sublattice.
-The geometric centre of the sublattice depends on the parameters Subarray definition matrix and Geometry.
+The phase center of each antenna sublattice is located in the geometric center of the sublattice.
+The geometric center of the sublattice depends on the Subarray definition matrix and Geometry parameters.

 Dependencies

-To use this parameter, set the Specify sensor array as parameters to Partitioned array.
+To use this parameter, set the Specify sensor array as parameter to Partitioned array.

 Default value